walkernr/RAGMAN/README.md

 #### Cross-Encoder

 This uses a cross-encoder to rerank sentences by their relevance to a query directly.
 This is a more expensive reranker.
 If `passage_search` is set to `True`, then the results will be given for the top-k passages.
 Otherwise, it will be the top-k sentences (which at most corresponds to `k` passages, but can be less).
 As opposed to a bi-encoder that uses embeddings that are separately encoded and then compared by a distance measure, a cross-encoder directly takes in two sequences and provides a classification according to the training objective (e.g. query relevance).
 Generally, cross-encoders have been noted to achieve better performance than bi-encoders, but they are much more computationally expensive since the calculations are pair-wise rather than independent.
+The supported cross-encoders are [MS-MARCO-MiniLM-L-12-v2](https://huggingface.co/cross-encoder/ms-marco-MiniLM-L-12-v2) and [BGE-Reranker-Large](https://huggingface.co/BAAI/bge-reranker-large).

 ```
 {